TRIQS/mpi/doc/documentation.md

   Besides storing the `MPI_Comm` object, it also provides some convient functions for getting the size of the communicator, the rank of the current process or for splitting an existing communicator.

+* The mpi::group class is a simple wrapper around an `MPI_Group` object.
+  Besides storing the `MPI_Group` object, it also provides some convient functions for getting the size of the group, the rank of the current process or for splitting the group based on include rules.

 It further contains the convenient function mpi::is_initialized and the static boolean mpi::has_env.

 ## MPI datatypes and operations